Exemption for night work on construction sites

 Appeals

-If their application is refused, the applicant may:
+If your application is refused, you can:

 • contest the decision by referring the matter to the Ombudsman.